jhayegnzls/jhayegnzls/README.md

 - 👋 Hi, I’m @jhayegnzls
-- 👀 I’m interested in UI/UX Designing
+- 👀 interested in UI/UX Designing
-- 🌱 I’m currently learning C, HTML, Python :))
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: 1st year in BS Computer Science :D
+- ⚡currently taking BS Computer Science

 <!---
 jhayegnzls/jhayegnzls is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.